canonn-science/CanonnApi/docs/configuration/auth0/auth0-setup.md

 ## Changes in this project

-Copy the `api/appsettings.Secrets.json` file to the `RuinsApi` folder.
+Copy the `api/appsettings.Secrets.json` file to the `CanonnApi.Backend\CanonnApi.Web` folder.
 Edit the file, and copy the client Domain and client ID from the Auth0 configuration to this file.